LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 - Classes are *optional* for factions rather than being required.

 ## Commands (`ix.command`)
 Commands no longer need to be in separate files.
 Instead, they are just placed into one large file.
 However, if you really wanted you can register multiple commands across multiple files or however you want.
-One thing you may notice is Clockwork uses a _COMMAND_ table while Helix does not always.
+One thing you may notice is Clockwork uses a _COMMAND_ table while Lilia does not always.
 It is simply a design preference.
 You can find examples at [https://github.com/bleonheart/LiliaTest/blob/master/gamemode/core/sh_commands.lua](https://github.com/bleonheart/LiliaTest/blob/master/gamemode/core/sh_commands.lua)

 It should be noted that: